Lyn M. (L.M.) Archer | artist statement

 Art studies also taught me about composition, perspective, negative space, color theory, and other concepts crucial to image making.

-A freelance writer for consumer, b2b, and b2c publications worldwide, I’ve long documented my writing travels, often with my iPhone as ‘sketchbook,’ later augmented with my Nikon Z30.
+A freelance writer for consumer, b2b, and b2c publications worldwide, I’ve long documented my writing travels, often with my iPhone as ‘sketchbook,’ later augmented with my Nikon.

-In 2020, one of my images, “Patrimoine,” placed third in the World Photography Errazuriz Wine Photographer of the Year ‘Places’ category.
+In 2020, my image “Patrimoine” placed third in the World Photography Wine Photographer of the Year ‘Places’ category.
 Commendations for other submissions followed in 2021 and 2024.
-To further broaden my technical skills, I’m enrolled in the 2025-2026 UW Photography Certificate program.

-As a writer, I’ve learned to discern ‘the space between’ – the subtext not visible on the black and white page.
+As a writer, I’ve learned to discern ‘the space between’ – the subtext not visible on the page.
 Therein lies the soul of the story.

-As a photographer, I work in the realms of black and white, plein-air, still life, and liminal spaces between.
+As a photographer, I work in the quiet realm of black and white.

 Ultimately, I seek to respect the soul of my subject, and in doing so, touch the soul of the viewer.